h0mbre/h0mbre.github.io/_posts/2019-10-19-Babys-First-Shellcode-Part2.md

 jnz Get_Function
 ```

-Notic here we again, to save bytes, only compared the first 4 bytes `GetP` and the last 4 bytes `ress` of `GetProcAddress` to the string pointed to by EAX.
+Notice here we again, to save bytes, only compared the first 4 bytes `GetP` and the last 4 bytes `ress` of `GetProcAddress` to the string pointed to by EAX.
 Now that we have a match, our ECX register has kept track of how many iterations it took so we can move onto translating that into the actual memory address of the function.

 ```asm
 mov esi, [edi + 0x24]                ; ESI = Offset ordinals